jlehrer1/torchcsv/README.md

 ```

 So loading a minibatch of size 4 takes about a quarter of a second.
 The `CSVDataset` class should be scalable, and will keep in memory what it can via the `linecache` library.

+## API Documentation
+`torchcsv.CSVDataset`
+Dataset subclass that works for purely numeric data too large to fit in local memory.